aleks2407/js-drum-kit/development-strategy.md

 ### Handlers:

 * Create a `playSound` event handler that checks to see if the pressed key has a linked audio sound.
 If it does, play the sound!
+* Create a `removeTransition` handler to remove the `.playing` class when a key is released
+* Update the `playHandler` to add the `.playing` class when a key is pressed
 ---

 ## 4. User Story: See Beauty